 Patty Lovera is Policy Director of Organic Farmers Association.
 She is passionate about representing the policy priorities of certified organic farmers in Washington, D.C.

-ORGANIC SEED THAT WORKS AS HARD AS YOU D(
+ORGANIC SEED THAT WORKS AS HARD AS YOU DO

 1-800-370-7979 blueriverorgseed.com

-PRAIRE ROAD ORGANIC SEED
+PRAIRE ROAD ORGANICSEED

 Plastic Free Gardening!

-Contraction of the contraction Say "Goodbye" to plastic with our new natural rubber seed trays.
+Say "Goodbye" to plastic with our new natural rubber seed trays.
 Durable seed trays made from Fairly Traded natural rubber and certified by the Forest Stewardship Council.
 Made to last season after season!
 View them at: www.prairieroadorganic.co